AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 ![][10]

-For more information about the Microsoft Message Analyzer Local Link Layer trace, see <a href="http://technet.microsoft.com/zh-cn/library/jj659264.aspx" target="_blank">PEF-NDIS-PacketCapture Provider</a> on TechNet.
+For more information about the Microsoft Message Analyzer Local Link Layer trace, see <a href="http://technet.microsoft.com/library/jj659264.aspx" target="_blank">PEF-NDIS-PacketCapture Provider</a> on TechNet.

 ### <a name="appendix-4"></a>Appendix 4: Using Excel to view metrics and log data
 Many tools enable you to download the Storage Metrics data from Azure table storage in a delimited format that makes it easy to load the data into Excel for viewing and analysis.
 Storage Logging data from Azure blob storage is already in a delimited format that you can load into Excel.
-However, you will need to add appropriate column headings based in the information at <a href="http://msdn.microsoft.com/zh-cn/library/azure/hh343259.aspx" target="_blank">Storage Analytics Log Format</a> and <a href="http://msdn.microsoft.com/zh-cn/library/azure/hh343264.aspx" target="_blank">Storage Analytics Metrics Table Schema</a>.
+However, you will need to add appropriate column headings based in the information at <a href="http://msdn.microsoft.com/library/azure/hh343259.aspx" target="_blank">Storage Analytics Log Format</a> and <a href="http://msdn.microsoft.com/library/azure/hh343264.aspx" target="_blank">Storage Analytics Metrics Table Schema</a>.

 To import your Storage Logging data into Excel after you download it from blob storage:

-- On the **Data** menu, click **From Text**.
+* On the **Data** menu, click **From Text**.
-- Browse to the log file you want to view and click **Import**.
+* Browse to the log file you want to view and click **Import**.
-- On step 1 of the **Text Import Wizard**, select **Delimited**.
+* On step 1 of the **Text Import Wizard**, select **Delimited**.

 On step 1 of the **Text Import Wizard**, select **Semicolon** as the only delimiter and choose double-quote as the **Text qualifier**.
 Then click **Finish** and choose where to place the data in your workbook.

-### <a name="appendix-5"></a>Appendix 5: Monitoring with Application Insights for Visual Studio Team Services

-You can also use the Application Insights feature for Visual Studio Team Services as part of your performance and availability monitoring.
-This tool can:

-- Make sure your web service is available and responsive.
-Whether your app is a web site or a device app that uses a web service, it can test your URL every few minutes from locations around the world, and let you know if there’s a problem.
-- Quickly diagnose any performance issues or exceptions in your web service.
-Find out if CPU or other resources are being stretched, get stack traces from exceptions, and easily search through log traces.
-If the app’s performance drops below acceptable limits, we can send you an email.
-You can monitor both .NET and Java web services.

-At the time of writing Application Insights is in preview.
-You can find more information at <a href="http://msdn.microsoft.com/zh-cn/library/azure/dn481095.aspx" target="_blank">Application Insights for Visual Studio Team Services on MSDN</a>.

 <!--Anchors-->
 [Introduction]: #introduction